 We weren’t really ready for so many plants to arrive.
 I intended to plant them in an area of my dad’s garden that I hadn’t got around to digging.
 When the plants arrived and I realised how they were packaged, I went into panic gardening mode and dug as much of the garden as I could.

 Once this was done, I was ably assisted by two children and a cat to plant up the seedlings.
 There are labels attached to some plants in the box.
 Rocket Gardens encourage you to unpack all the plants and take them out with labels, matching them all together so you know exactly what you’ve got.
 They send an instruction leaflet telling you a bit about each plant and how to care for it.

+It is important to make sure you have enough space for the garden size you will be receiving.
+For the large Rocket Garden, the website recommends 20 square metres.
+If you don’t have that much space, smaller options are available.
 I didn’t manage to dig enough garden to get all the plants in, but next year I’ll definitely dig some more.
 Now that we’ve started growing, I see no reason not to keep up with it, planting different things each season.

 We ran out of space for some of our plants, so my friend Helen who blogs at Notes from the Veg Patch took on the ones I didn’t have room for.
 In the spring I’ll dig a larger area and decide what size garden to go for.
-Much as I’d love to be able to grow from seed, I can’t imagine I’ll ever find the time, so Rocket Gardens are the perfect solution for me.
+Much as I’d love to be able to grow from seed, I can’t imagine I’ll ever find the time, so Rocket Gardens are the ideal solution for me.